All about the rocks, our "staff", and the Tiger:

 Finally, to answer an often-asked question: yes, I did own a Tiger - but it was the four-wheeled kind, not four-footed...
 And I sold it recently - when I had my knee replaced, I found I was no longer able to operate the clutch (not enough room under the steering wheel)!
 I still needed a toy of course (boys will be boys...), so I bought an old BMW 323i (below).
 It's actually a better performer than the Tiger (33 years younger!), but more importantly, it has a lot more room for the driver (that would be me) to operate the clutch...
 And no, I'm not going to change my handle...

-Last note (really): If you're looking for the Ran(t)dom Blog page, I've decided to make access to it "on request only" (use my email link) - I just decided that leaving it connected so that "web crawlers" could index it was probably a mistake, given the current political climate in our country....
+Last note (really): If you're looking for the Ran(t)dom Blog page, I've decided to turn it into a collection of essays and remembrances.
+I'll make access to it "on request only" (use my email link) - frankly.
+I just decided that leaving it connected so that "web crawlers" or "bad actors" could index it easily was probably a mistake, given the current political climate in our country....

 Jim Simpson (firstname.lastname@example.org)